easybuilders/easybuild-tutorial/docs/troubleshooting/README.md

-    After doing so, **you don't have to redo the installation from scratch**, you can use the `--module-only` option to only run the sanity check and generate the module file anew:
+    After doing so, **you don't have to redo the installation from scratch**, you can use the `--module-only` option to only run the sanity check and generate the module file again:
     ```
     eb subread.eb --module-only
     ```